Parable of the Renegades

-Lucas looked away, still somewhat annoyed from the pain the surprise hand spear gave him despite knowing who did it.
+Lucas looked away, still somewhat annoyed by the pain the surprise hand spear gave him despite knowing who did it.

 "Well, I'm sorry you had to see that!
 I know facing someone with a weapon, let alone many was dumb, but I was only trying to--"

 Lucas was cut off and silenced again.
 Not because Viola thrust him with another hand spear, but because she enveloped him in her arms, subjecting him to another tender embrace that stained her clothes with even more of his blood.
-His chin was rested on her shoulder and the close proximity to her hair made him inhale its relaxing herbal scent.
-The hostility he felt towards her was slowly dying.
+His chin rested on her shoulder and the close proximity to her hair made him inhale its relaxing herbal scent.
+The hostility he felt toward her died in seconds.

 "You were trying to protect me, right?"
-Viola acknowledged his actions from earlier that morning and a pair of streams ran down from her eyes.
+Viola acknowledged his actions from earlier that morning, a pair of streams running down her eyes.

-Lucas said nothing for a moment but then confirmed Viola assumption with a whisper.
+Lucas said nothing for a moment but then confirmed Viola's assumption with a whisper.

 Viola shut her eyes and hugged him tighter.
 "But you didn't have to go that far.
 And if those guys were becoming too persistent and annoying, I could've dealt with them myself."